jarviscanada/jarvis_data_eng_AmirHelali/core_java/grep/README.md

         matchedLines.add(line)
 writeToFile(matchedLines)
 ```
-**Note:** The original implementation was updated to utilize streams and lambdas.
+## Performance Issue
+The original implementation utilized lists and for loops.
+However, when processing a larger data set that would result in OutOfMemoryError.
+To tackle this issue the application was reimplemented using streams for lazy operation.

 # Test